luhcas/Opencast-Matterhorn/docs/scripts/3rd_party/README.txt

 C:\Users\matjaz> unzip _ffmpeg.zip

-This will create the directory .ffmpeg/..., which is a default location of ffmpeg preset files in ffmpeg.
+This will create the directory .ffmpeg/..., which is a default location for ffmpeg preset files in ffmpeg.

 Windows installation of gstreamer